richiejp/jdp/docs/src/bug-tagging.md

 deleted then propagation will stop.

 [^1]: Or modify the comment, by adding backticks around the test names

+## Redmine

+Redmine has no architecture field (at least in older versions), so one must specify the architecture as 'tags' in the issue subject or title.
+Tags are simply words surrounded by square brackets and look like the following.

+    [aarch64][ppc64le][s390x][x86_64]

 ## Advanced Tagging (Not implemented yet)